Data Science References

 • The most classical reference on statistical learning.

-• The updated companion book with R labs.
+• The updated companion book with labs in R or Python.

 Unsupervised Learning